ZamanLantra/git_docs_test/doc/developer_guide.rst

 The particles are removed when they leave the boundary face.
 Overall Mini-FEM-PIC has 1 degree of freedom (DOF) per cell, 2 DOFs per node and 7 DOFs per particle.

 FemPIC consists of six main loops, ``inject_ions`` , ``calculate_new_pos_vel`` , ``move`` , ``deposit_charge_on_nodes``, ``compute_node_charge_density`` and ``compute_electric_field``, within a time-marching iterative loop.
-Additionally, it contain a ``init_boundary_pot`` loop and a ``get_final_max_values`` loop used during initialzing and finalizing stages.
+Additionally, it contains a ``init_boundary_pot`` loop and a ``get_final_max_values`` loop used during initialzing and finalizing stages.
 In addition to the above loops, FemPIC consists of a linear sparse matrix field solver, which is implemented using PETSc library.

 Out of these, ``compute_node_charge_density``, ``init_boundary_pot`` and ``get_final_max_values`` are what we classify as direct loops where all the data accessed in the loop is defined on the mesh element over which the loop iterates over.
-Thus for example in a direct loop, a loop over nodes will only access data defined on nodes.
+Thus, for example in a direct loop, a loop over nodes will only access data defined on nodes.

 All the other loops are indirect loops.
 In this case when looping over a given type of elements, data on other types of elements will be accessed indirectly, using mapping tables.